-Our Personal Nature Connection
+Our Personal Nature Connection is My Why:

 It took almost an entire day via water taxi on the Napo River to reach Yasuní, as we would stop at tiny villages along the river where it seemed like everyone would come to see the boat arriving, little kids staring curiously, others waving as we arrived and departed.